Possibilistic Instrumental Variable Regression with Potentially Invalid Instruments: The VIPER methodology

 An immediate corollary is that the upper level sets are valid confidence sets.

 \begin{corollary} Assume the violation set $A$ contains the true value of $\alpha$.
 Then, for any $\delta \in [0, 1]$, the upper $\delta$ level set of $\pi_w(\cdot \mid A)$,

-is a valid $100(1-\delta)\%$ confidence set, i.e., $\sup_{\beta \in \mathbb{R}} P_\beta \left( \beta \in C_\delta(W, A) \right) \geq 1 - \delta$. \end{corollary}
+is a valid $100(1-\delta)\%$ confidence set, i.e., $\inf_{\theta \in \Theta_A} P_\theta \left( \beta \in C_\delta(W, A) \right) \geq 1 - \delta$. \end{corollary}

-These results guarantee that our inference controls the type-I error if $A$ contains the true value of $\alpha$.
-However, at the same time we want to maximise efficiency (minimise the type-II error), which is inversely proportional to the volume of $A$.
+Our inference is monotone with respect to $A$ in the sense that for $A_1 \subseteq A_2$ we have $\pi_w(\beta \mid A_1) \leq \pi_w(\beta \mid A_2)$ pointwise in $\beta$.
+Therefore, $A$ must be chosen large enough to contain the true value of $\alpha$ to achieve type-I error control.
+At the same time we want to maximise efficiency (minimise the type-II error), which is inversely proportional to the volume of $A$.
 Thus, one faces a trade-off between choosing $A$ large enough for it to likely contain the true $\alpha$, but not choosing it too large so that the inference becomes overly conservative.
 In practice, this choice should be based on domain knowledge.
 When sensitivity analysis is the goal, one may be interested in finding the largest set $A$ such that a particular effect holds (e.g., such that $0 \notin C_\delta(w, A)$).
+For instance, starting from $A_0 = \{0\}$ and widening towards larger admissible violations, one can report the largest degree of instrument invalidity at which a conclusion of interest still holds.
+This plays a similar role to the robustness values of \citet{cinelli_omitted_2025}, reporting in interpretable units how much exogeneity violation a finding can tolerate.
+However, it is not obvious how to trade-off violations in different directions with multiple instruments.
+We leave a detailed treatment of this for future work.